jackjliew/ai-openscale/getting-started.md

 ### View monitoring data for your deployment
 {: #gs-viewmon}

 1. Select a deployment by clicking the tile on the Insights page.
 The monitoring data for that deployment is shown.
 Note: After you upload the feedback .csv file, you may find that the Fairness or Accuracy data is not updated.
-To check the result immediately, click the **Check Fairness Now** or **Check Accuracy Now** button.
+To check the result immediately, click the **Check Fairness Now** or **Check quality now** button.
 1. Slide the marker across the chart to select data for the time frame during which you ran the sample data and sample feedback data.
 Then click **View details**.

     ![Monitor data](images/insight-monitor-data.png)